Riding the Goat

 After the gravity of his obligation is further impressed upon the Arch Purple candidate, the assembled Chapter gather at the back of the steps (‘Jacob’s ladder’) and unfold a large canvas blanket.
 The blindfolded initiate, who has his back to the blanket is then told to cross his arms whilst still kneeling upon a representation of a coffin.

 He is then asked, by the lecturers, “In whom do you put your trust?”
 The nervous candidate answers ” God” (normally with a little prompting from his guide) whereupon he receives a violent push backward unto the blanket.
 Here he undergoes one of the most painful and humiliating experiences within the Royal Arch Purple ceremony, when he is brutally kicked and tossed upon the blanket by the assembled Chapter for a number of minutes.
 This practice is known as “riding the goat.”

-There is no greater proof of the corrupt nature of the Royal Arch Purple Order than this demeaning farce.
-How anyone could interpret it as anything other than an organised disgrace defies belief.
-One wonders how any Christian could defend such an irreligious sham and explain how it at all promotes holy living or respect for one's fellow man.
-The Bible solemnly states: "be ye clean, that bear the vessels of the LORD" (Isaiah 52:11).
+There is no greater proof of the spurious religious credentials of the Royal Arch Purple Order than this demeaning farce.
+How anyone could interpret it as anything other than an organized disgrace defies belief.
+One wonders how any Christian could defend such an irreligious sham and explain how it at all promotes holy living or respect for one’s fellow man.
+The Bible solemnly states: “be ye clean, that bear the vessels of the LORD” (Isaiah 52:11).